 - Brazilian National Championship 3rd Place (2014 purple)

 - IBJJF Rio BJJ Pro 3rd Place (2014 purple)

 Thamires Aquino Biography

-At the age of 11 Thamires was introduced to capoeira, a Brazilian martial art specialised in kicking, which Aquino did for a few years.
-As a 14 year old, she started visiting her mom’s gym, where there were also jiu jitsu classes.
+At the age of 11 Thamires was introduced to capoeira, a Brazilian martial art specialized in kicking, which Aquino did for a few years.
+As a 14-year-old, she started visiting her mom’s gym, where there were also jiu jitsu classes.
 This was the first time Thamires had access to grappling.

 “I always trained hard, and as a blue belt when I competed for the first time I lost.
 I was really affected by this, but at the same time it instilled in me the desire to train even harder and overcome myself so I wouldn’t lose or feel that way again”.

 Indeed Thamires’ talent started to rise from there onward, and for that reason, she required a more competitive training environment to fully develop her potential.
 She then moved to Cia Paulista‘s headquarters, training under Max Trombini (Garapa’s head coach), and it would be Max who awarded Thamires her purple belt.

 As a purple belt, Thamires sought an even stronger team, moving to Rio de Janeiro to train at GF Team‘s headquarters in Meyer.
 It was at GFT that Aquino earned both her brown belt (June 3, 2015) and black belt (June 6, 2016).

 As soon as she earned her black belt, Thamires hit the ground running, winning two important titles in her first 6 months of black belt: The South American Championship and the Abu Dhabi Grand Slam – Rio de Janeiro.